Sherlock-221BBS/swin_transformer/README.md

 # swin_transformer
-This repository containts a jupyter notebook that walks you through Swin Transformer.
-It is implemnted from scratch  using pytorch and every step is explained clearly
+This repository contains a jupyter notebook having simplified implementation of the research paper named - Swin Transformer: Hierarchical Vision Transformer using Shifted Windows[https://arxiv.org/abs/2103.14030].
+The notebook will walk you through the whole paper step by step.
+If you like the notebook don't forget to star it.
+You  can directly open the notebook in colab and implement cell by cell without thinking about dependecies or anything.